ehewins/scientific-computing-module/README.md

 # Scientific Computing Third Year Module

 This repo is a log of the code I wrote for the scientific computing module I took during the autumn term of the third year of my physics degree.
+There are two main components of the module, a series of 5 week-long tasks, and a several week long project (which counts for 80% of the module mark).
+In my case this project is a Gravitational N-body Modelling

 I can all but grantee that when I look back over the code in years to come I'll be amazed by how inefficiently I did everything, but I think it's valuable to have around as a record of my development as a programmer.

+## The 5 Week-long Tasks:

-## Task 1: Lunar Lander Game
+### Task 1: Lunar Lander Game

 The first task we've been given is a bit of a coding refresh exercise, focused on using matplotlib's widgets module to make a GUI as well as animating a figure.
 The idea is simple: you've got a lunar lander falling towards the surface of the moon, which you want to slow down to a safe landing speed.
 To make it more of a challenge, there should be a limited fuel supply which once depleted disables the thrusters.

-## Task 2: Monte Carlo / Stochastic Methods
+### Task 2: Monte Carlo / Stochastic Methods

 The second task we've been given covers a series of Stochastic methods, using random numbers to solve physics problems.
 There are 4 exercises: